ethereum/portal-network-specs/witness.md

               Where the 0x01 case is disallowed in a block witnesses, but allowed for extending this spec.
 ```

-Next, recursively define the encoding for an Ethereum tree nodes, with some nodes possibly replaced by their merkle hash.
+Next, recursively define the encoding for all Ethereum trie nodes, with some nodes possibly replaced by their merkle hash.
 Following the yellowpaper section 4.1 and appendix D, the tree has three types of nodes: branch, extension, and leaf.
-Add a fourth type of node which can replace any node with the merkle hash of the subtree rooted at that node.
-Note that the parametrization variable `d` represents the nibble-depth and `s` represents a flag which is `0` when this node is in the account tree and `1` when in a storage tree.
+Add a fourth type of node which can replace any node with the merkle hash of the subtrie rooted at that node.
+Note that the parametrization variable `d` represents the nibble-depth and `s` represents a flag which is `0` when this node is in the account tree and `1` when in a storage trie.

 ```
 <Tree_Node(d<65,s<2)> ::= 0x00 b:<Branch_Node(d,s)>